oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 4. **When your feature is ready to merge, create a pull request.**
   * Go to your fork on GitHub, select your branch from the dropdown menu, and click "pull request".
 Ensure that the 'base' repository is the main oppia repo and that the 'base' branch is 'develop'.
   * Add a descriptive title explaining the purpose of the PR (e.g. "Fix #bugnum: add a warning when the user leaves a page in the middle of an exploration.").
 The "Fix #bugnum: " prefix **must** be included if this PR resolves an issue on the issue tracker.
+  * Ensure that the PR description includes the issue number (e.g. "This PR fixes #bugnum").
   * Click "Create pull request".
   * Manually check the "Files changed" tab on your PR on GitHub to make sure that the list of files you want to submit is correct.
 (If not, please fix this by making additional commits, or by closing this PR and submitting a new one, before requesting a review.)
   * Request a review from the issue's "owner" (which can be found in a label on the issue) **and** set the assignee of the PR to be the same person.